OpenBCI/Documentation/website/docs/Welcome.md

 slug: /
 title: Welcome to the OpenBCI Community
 ---
 Welcome to the **OpenBCI Learning Pages**!
 Here you will find a wide range of guides and tutorials that are intended to teach you how to use your OpenBCI gear.
+Use the **search bar** at the upper-right to pull up relevant articles and help.

 If you run into issues or have additional questions, head to our [Forum](https://openbci.com/forum/) with daily active users.
 Check out the [Community Page](http://openbci.com/community) for project ideas!

 ### The Learning Pages are separated into the following sections: